Mistakes, miscommunications, and modifications in production

 Revisions to requirements are typically triggered by new insights into stakeholder needs, technical feasibility, risk exposure, or strategic alignment.
 These insights often emerge from real-world feedback, evolving conditions, or deeper understanding gained in implementing these requirements.

-Generating Work in Process → Results
+Generation: Work in Process → Results

 Each action is primed by clear intentions and requirements which set the direction and define what success looks like.
 Interactions with other actions and related systems feed checkout, incorporate feedback, and enable progress to be accumulated.